Biblicomentarios/biblicomentarios/app/public/wp-content/plugins/internal-links/readme.txt

 Release Date: March 25th, 2021

 * Fix: Matching of keywords with apostrophe letters on substrings within words is also corrected

-= 1.2.12 =
-Release Date: March 18th, 2021

-* Fix: Matching of keywords with uppercase letters on substrings within words is corrected

 = Earlier versions =